-Auditions for the 2020-2021 Bengal Dancers will be held through video submission only.
+Auditions for the 2021-2022 Bengal Dancers will be held in person on May 7th & 8th, 2021 or through video submission.
+Video submissions due May 7th, 2021.
 Auditions are open to all college students and all high school seniors.

 What are we looking for someone with Strong Work Ethic, Excellent Student, a Team Player- who thinks of the team before themselves, Humble, Strong Performer, Technical dancer and Proficient in Jazz, Hip Hop and Pom.

 ALL APPLICANTS (in person or on-line) need to click on the link to register for auditions before Thursday May 6th, 2021.

 You will then receive the Tryout Paperwork Packet and Guidelines for the video submission to be filled out brought to the in person auditions.